taielab/awesome-hacking-lists/README.md

 - [eslam3kl/SQLiDetector](https://github.com/eslam3kl/SQLiDetector) - Simple python script supported with BurpBouty profile that helps you to detect SQL injection "Error based" by sending multiple requests with 14 payloads and checking for 152 regex patterns for differe
 - [Sy3Omda/burp-bounty](https://github.com/Sy3Omda/burp-bounty) - Burp Bounty profiles
-- [wagiro/BurpBounty](https://github.com/wagiro/BurpBounty) - Burp Bounty (Scan Check Builder in BApp Store) is a extension of Burp Suite that allows you, in a quick and simple way, to improve the active and passive scanner by means of personalized rules through
 - [six2dez/burp-bounty-profiles](https://github.com/six2dez/burp-bounty-profiles) - Burp Bounty profiles compilation, feel free to contribute!
 - [PortSwigger/scan-check-builder](https://github.com/PortSwigger/scan-check-builder) - Burp Bounty is a extension of Burp Suite that improve an active and passive scanner by yourself.
 This extension requires Burp Suite Pro.
 - [1N3/IntruderPayloads](https://github.com/1N3/IntruderPayloads) - A collection of Burpsuite Intruder payloads, BurpBounty payloads, fuzz lists, malicious file uploads and web pentesting methodologies and checklists.